datahub-project/datahub/docs/docker/development.md

 - Add the JVM debug flags to the environment file for the service.
 - Assign the port in the docker-compose file.

-For example, to debug `dathaub-gms`:
+For example, to debug `datahub-gms`:

 ```
 # Add this line to docker/datahub-gms/env/docker.env.
 You can change the port and/or change suspend=n to y.